 In essentially all trading economies, the organisations making up the standards and conformance infrastructure in the voluntary (non-regulatory) sector are:

 New Zealand is no exception, and the bodies making up the standards and conformance infrastructure are:

-A more in depth description of the New Zealand standards and conformance system, including its role in the New Zealand regulatory sector and its place in international trade, can be found in the Ministry of Business, Innovation and Employment (MBIE) publication ‘A Guide to New Zealand’s Standards and Conformance System’ below.
+MBIE is responsible for overseeing the standards and conformance infrastructure in New Zealand and advising the Government on related policy.
+A more in depth description of the New Zealand standards and conformance system, including its role in the New Zealand regulatory sector and its place in international trade, can be found in the MBIE publication ‘A Guide to New Zealand’s Standards and Conformance System’ below.